 ZipStitch Laceration Kit

-Special Cyber Monday Savings
+Special Holiday Savings

 Be prepared with ER quality wound care to go.
 Introducing ZipStitch®, a surgical-quality wound closure device available without a prescription.
 Now, virtually anybody can effectively treat minor cuts in seconds, wherever they may be.